nishantuniyal/nishantuniyal.github.io/content/blog/how-i-built-this-website.md

 categories: ["web-development"]

 showpagemeta: true
-showcomments: true****
+showcomments: true
 ---
 # How Did I Build This Website

 ## Why Hugo

 An older version of the website used Jekyll as a static site generator.
-I decided to ditch Jekyll in favor of Hugo, a statis site generator written in Golang, which has been gaining popularity and is blazing fast and simple.
+I decided to ditch Jekyll in favor of Hugo.
+Hugo is a static site generator written in Golang, which has been gaining popularity and is blazing fast and simple.

 Why I did not use Pelican, a static site generator in Python, despite being a Pythonista?